Dr. Joseph Calvin Thomas - 1994 A Award Recipient

 - Dean of the Faculty and the Vice President for Academic Affairs and University Provost

-Robert Potts, president of the University of North Alabama, tells why this man is his chief academic officer—“extremely positive role model for anyone aspiring to be a superb teacher and administrator…” Listen to a brief excerpt from this resume in which is name his leadership positions—the Alabama Academy of Science, American Chemical Society, National Science Teachers Association, Alabama Commission on Higher Education,and on-site visitor for the South Association of Colleges and Schools.
+Robert Potts, president of the University of North Alabama, tells why this man is his chief academic officer, Dr. Thomas is an “extremely positive role model for anyone aspiring to be a superb teacher and administrator…” Listen to a brief excerpt from this resume in which is named his leadership positions—the Alabama Academy of Science, American Chemical Society, National Science Teachers Association, Alabama Commission on Higher Education, and on-site visitor for the South Association of Colleges and Schools.

 Community—the place where volunteer hours turn into days and months.
 Consider these places where leadership or shall we say his witness had been shared:

 - Rotary Club